rachel-sedibridge/IMAGE-obj-sonification-prototypes/README.md

 ## OLD - depth layers
+This prototype does not have more detailed documentation in the `documentation` folder because it's not very good so I didn't think it was worth it...

 This was the first prototype I made at the very beginning of this project.
 It was too good a prototype for that point in the project: I'd done no testing and not enough brainstorming. **I do not recommend this for integration with IMAGE**.
 I'm just leaving it in for the sake of completeness.
 Who knows, maybe it'll be useful at some point.

 This idea divides an image (a very easily-split landscape was used for demonstration purposes) into "layers" of perspective, from closest to farthest.
 Users can navigate forwards and backwards within these layers to gain a more immersive impression of the photo.
 Additional navigation is available for moving vertically within a "layer".